Dan White

 If you do want to have a deeper read then I can't recommend highly enough the Beginners Guide to SEO from Moz.
 It covers all the essentials and is regularly kept up to date.

 I've worked with numerous interior designers over years on their SEO.
-Both residential and commercial designers, local and international; from basic colour schemes for those on a budget to whole house transformations for high net worth individuals.
+Both residential and commercial designers, local and international; from those offering colour schemes for those on a budget to whole house transformations for high net worth individuals.

-Regardless of the type of interior design on offer, every one of them has experienced one of the five issues that follows.
-Each item is often overlooked but sorting them out can make a big difference to your SEO - or specifically getting more traffic and more leads from your website.
+Regardless of the type of interior design on offer, almost every one of them has made at least 1 of these 5 most common SEO mistakes.
+Each item is often overlooked but sorting them out can make a big difference to your SEO, resulting in more traffic and more leads from your website.

-ISSUE 1: THERE'S NOT ENOUGH PAGES TO RANK IN GOOGLE
+MISTAKE 1: NOT ENOUGH PAGES TO RANK IN GOOGLE

 Interior designers fall into a common but awkward trap - they want to rank in Google but also want a lean, minimalist website.

 A single page interiors website, while aesthetically beautiful is nowhere near enough for Google to rank.
 Everything is bundled into a single page which won't show your expertise.
-It's a generic but nice looking business card, but not a lead generating tool.
+It's a generic beautiful business card, but not a lead generating tool.

 Actually specialise in commercial interior design